homosapienssapiens/slow_payers/README.md

 The nn is using 6 hidden neurons for the pattern finding.

+I used a random sample of 700 clients to train the nn.
+The other 300 clients were used to test the accuracy of the trained nn prediction.
+Since my initial weights are randomized, the final results may vary.
+You can spect 80% - 95% accuracy.

+My default patterns are:
+* Alpha = 0.05
+* a = 0.05
+* Delta o = 0.0001
+* L(H) = 6

 Any question you can contact me through here or:
 * [Twitter](https://twitter.com/elviajeligero)
 * [LinkedIn](https://www.linkedin.com/in/miguel-solis-52381a24/)